Rajshekhar-Reddy1/EDA-On-1000-Movie-Data/README.md

 ### **Scenario**

 - In 2017, a production company ABC decides to produce movies that will earn the best in terms of revenue & popularity.
-- This company approaches SOUMYA, and asks him to come up with characteristics of movies that will help them achieve their purpose.
+- This company approaches SAM, and asks him to come up with characteristics of movies that will help them achieve their purpose.
 - He is given the IMDB database of 1000 movies for the last 10 years (2006-2016).
 - His task is come up with the characteristics of movies that are well appreciated by critics and audience & earn the highest revenue.